tqdkhoa/restaurant/README.md

    1. Create/Update a bill
    2. Retrive information of given bill with number of menu items, and total prices
 # Prerequisite
-   1. A MySQL Server instance - <i>could be use Docker container or standalone installation</i>
+   1. A MySQL Server instance - <i>can use Docker container or standalone installation</i>
    2. Connect to MySQL server, and create a schema: <b>restaurant</b>
    3. (Optional) initialize some data if needed with following script<br>
   ```